sigma67/spotify_to_ytmusic/README.rst

 Transfer liked tracks of the Spotify user
 -----------------------------------------

-**You must you oAuth authentication for transferring liked songs.**
+**You must use oAuth authentication for transferring liked songs.**

 .. code-block::